cosmicjs/agency-template/README.md

 🛒 Now includes product management and checkout using Stripe.

-A website template built using Cosmic's data infused components, [Blocks](https://blocks.cosmicjs.com).
+A website template built using Cosmic's React components, [Blocks](https://blocks.cosmicjs.com).
 Use this template to get familiar with Blocks and how they can be used to build common content-powered features for your websites and apps, or simply use it as a starting point for your next project.
 Save development time and learn content modeling best practices.

 ## Links